-Strategies and Approaches for Prevention
+Strategies for Prevention and Overall Well-Being

 Efforts are currently under way to explore strategies to reduce teen childbearing and its associated challenges for parents, children, and society.
 Research suggests that implementing evidence-based teen pregnancy prevention programs, expanding access to Medicaid family planning services and Title X clinics, and utilizing mass media campaigns to promote safer sex may reduce teen pregnancy and improve outcomes for youth who may be more likely to have a teen birth.1